This Escape the Dark Castle review was made after playing the game eight times, with at least two games played at each

 Escape the Dark Castle is a very solid gateway game and I even think most experienced gamers would love to have it on their shelves as a quick and light filler game.
 The artwork and the writing help to set the light horror setting and with the right group of people you could easily turn this into a pretty good role playing experience.

 I don’t know how long Escape the Dark Castle will stay in my collection, but I do know that I will always remember it as the first tabletop game that got my non-gaming brother to the table.
-He was more than happy to play it multiple times and afterwards asked me if there were any other games like this one.
+He was more than happy to play it multiple times and afterward asked me if there were any other games like this one.
 That makes it a true gateway game in my book.

 It’s pretty impressive that this is the first game made by these designers and this publisher.
 I’m definitely looking forward to seeing their future projects.